Physics Numericals Class 9 Motion & other Chapters solved

 Give the reason for your answer of the place of observation

-Solution: click this link for solution Q46
+Solution: solution Q46

 47) A pebble is dropped freely in a well from its top.
 It takes 20 s for the pebble to reach the water surface in the well.
 Taking g = 10 m/s^2 and speed of sound = 330 m/s, find (i) the depth of the water surface, and (ii) the time when the echo is heard after the pebble is dropped.